wigy/interactive-elements/README.md

 # Interactive Elements

-Common definitions for ISP and RISP libs.
+Common definitions and some utilities for ISP and RISP libs.